 Optimization tools that leverage artificial intelligence can help you create, edit and optimize content to perform better across all channels.
 Using machine learning algorithms, they analyze your text in real-time to determine how well it will perform with your intended target audience and offer suggestions on the fly to improve future performance.
 Over time, the algorithms of such tools will analyze your published content and provide you with suggestions of what time to post in order to achieve the most engagement, and what words and phrases will resonate best with your audience.

 2. Create Better Content Than Your Competitors

 Content has become key to building trust with your customers and, ultimately, driving sales.
-In fact, it was found that 47% of buyers will view 3-5 pieces of content before engaging with a sales representative.
+In fact, it was found that the average B2B buyer will read at least 13 pieces of content before making a purchase decision.
 It can be a challenge to keep up with the amount of content required to stay competitive, especially when 80% of content creators are doing all the work in-house, without outsourcing any tasks.
 With restricted time and resources, the content that you create needs to consistently deliver value and drive traffic.
 To achieve this, your keywords need to be optimized for your target audience and your writing needs to be on point.
 You don’t want to risk losing a potential customer by not delivering what they were searching for.